Hi, I'm Emily

-Hi, I'm Emily.
-I am a 20 year old musician.
-I have been playing music for over 14 years.
-I started with the Piano and the Suzuki Violin method, but soon fell in love with bluegrass fiddling.
+I am a 30 year old blind musician.
+I have been playing music for over 27 years.
+I started with the Piano at age 4 and the Suzuki Violin method for 10 years, but soon fell in love with bluegrass fiddling.
 I have the gift of perfect pitch that lets me play about anything I can hear.
-I play the classical violin in two orchestras.
-I have been playing the Dobro guitar for nine years.
+When I was younger I played the classical violin in two orchestras.
+I have been playing the Dobro guitar for 20 years and the Violin\Fiddle for 23 years.
 I knew I wanted to be a Dobro player from the first moment I heard that resonating sound.
 Some of my early influences are Josh Graves, Brother Oswald, Rob Ikes, Ferrell Stowe, Russ Hooper and of course, Jerry Douglas.
 Being blind has not held me back.
 When I'm not practicing, I spend most of my time listing to Sirius XM radio's Bluegrass Junction or to my many favorite CD's.

 I live and breathe music.
 Music is my life.

 I love playing and performing with family and friends.
 I would like to thank them all, especially Wayne Luessen, who always supports and encourages me.
 I want to give a special thanks to my mom and dad for driving, setting up equipment, music lessons, buying instruments, and for all there help over the years.